GenderDysphoria/GenderDysphoria.fyi/public/en/managed-dysphoria.md

 - Buying in to ultra-conservative attitudes towards gender and sexuality.

-- Expressing Homophobia and Transphobia in self defense to ward off suspicion.
+- Expressing homophobia and transphobia in self-defense to ward off suspicion.

-- Aggressively passive engagement in anything connected to one's true gender.
+- Aggressively-passive engagement in anything connected to one's true gender.

 Finally, another very common coping mechanism is to find means of escape or mental engagement in order to forget your own feelings.